phil-l-brockwell/nvoice/README.md

 ## Getting Started

-To use this API, first clone it with: `git clone git@github.com:robertpulson/nvoice.git`.
+First clone it with: `git clone git@github.com:robertpulson/nvoice.git`.

 Navigate to the directory: `cd nvoice`.